Bruno Mars Announces Ciara, Boys II Men & More as Special Guests

 Bruno Mars is ready to hit the road again!

-The 32-year-old "That's What I Like" crooner announced that Ciara, Boys II Men, Charlie Wilson and Ella Mai will be joining him on the North American leg of his upcoming 24K Magic World Tourthis fall.
+The 32-year-old "That's What I Like" crooner announced that Ciara, Boyz II Men, Charlie Wilson and Ella Mai will be joining him on the North American leg of his upcoming 24K Magic World Tourthis fall.
 The news comes weeks after Cardi B dropped out of the tour after giving birth in July.

 Mars shared the exciting news on his Instagram account on Tuesday alongside a hilarious video announcing the special guests.